Secure Software Development Methodologies: A Multivocal Literature Review: Discussion

 \section{Discussion}

-In this section, we discuss the key findings with regard to our research questions.
+In this section, we discuss the key findings regarding our research questions.

-To answer RQ1, we have discovered 28 SSDMs published in the period from 2004 till 2022.
-These methodologies come from industry, governments and academic researchers.
-The majority of the discovered methodologies emerged from large companies.
-Based on the summary of security practices shown in Table~\ref{tab:waterfall} and Table~\ref{tab:agile}, we discovered that the methodologies did not evolve substantially from 2004.
-The first methodologies considered the auxiliary practices, such as organizational, behavioral, legal, policy, governance aspects, and common technical security practices.
-However, over the 18 years, some methodologies, such as NIST 800-218~\cite{nist218} and BSA~\cite{bsa2020} have become more specific with the enumeration of security practices with references to the standards for each security practice.
+To answer RQ1, we have discovered 28 SSDMs published between 2004 and 2022.
+These methodologies originate from industry, governments and academic researchers.
+The majority of the discovered methodologies have emerged from large companies.
+Based on the summary of security practices shown in Table~\ref{tab:waterfall} and Table~\ref{tab:agile}, we observed that these methodologies have not undergone substantial evolution since 2004.
+Even in the earliest methodologies, auxiliary practices, such as organizational, behavioral, legal, policy, governance aspects, and common technical security practices were considered.
+However, over the span of 18 years, some methodologies, such as NIST 800-218~\cite{nist218} and BSA~\cite{bsa2020}, have become more specific by providing the references to the standards for each security practice.

-While mapping the security practices according to the SDLC stages, we found that some practices are auxiliary which include cultural, organizational, and personal factors.
-We combined these practices to answer RQ2.
-Thus, we received 9 categories of auxiliary practices, however, the categories are intertwined.
-We revealed a set of the following security practices: risk management, security measurement, building a culture of security, understanding human behavior, creating policies and strategies, and communication process.
+During the mapping of the security practices to the SDLC stages, we identified certain auxiliary practices that encompassed cultural, organizational, and personal factors.
+These practices were combined to address RQ2, resulting in the identification of nine intertwined categories of auxiliary practices.
+These categories include risk management, security measurement, building a culture of security, understanding human behavior, creating policies and strategies, and communication processes.

-In RQ3 we investigated the methods which the authors use to provide evidence of the effectiveness of the secure software development process.
-As a result, we discovered that most of the methodologies imply that they work effectively and help to improve software security, but do not provide any evidence of it.
-Of eight academic papers, only one methodology includes a case study, while two methodologies involve a case study with security practices in the requirements and/or design stages.
+For RQ3, we investigated the methods used by the authors to provide evidence of the effectiveness of the secure software development process.
+We discovered that most of the methodologies imply their effectiveness and their contribution to software security improvement but do not provide concrete evidence.
+Out of the eight academic papers reviewed, only one methodology included a case study, while two methodologies involved case studies related to security practices in the requirements and/or design stages.
 Industry and government methodologies do not provide any evidence of their effectiveness.